mattheww/gomill/gomill_docs/playoffs.rst

 Matchup configuration
 ^^^^^^^^^^^^^^^^^^^^^

-.. setting-cls:: Matchup
+.. pl-setting-cls:: Matchup

-A :setting-cls:`!Matchup` definition has the same syntax as a Python function
+A :pl-setting-cls:`!Matchup` definition has the same syntax as a Python function call: :samp:`Matchup({arguments})`.
-call: :samp:`Matchup({arguments})`.

 The first two arguments should be the :ref:`player codes <player codes>` for the two players involved in the matchup.
 The remaining arguments should be